Bakry-Emery meet Villani

 For simplicity of notations, we will denote $\Gamma(f):=\Gamma(f,f)$ and $\Gamma_2(f):=\Gamma_2(f,f)$.
 A straightforward computation shows that: \begin{lemma} For $f \in C^\infty(\mathbb{R}^{2n})$,

 \end{lemma}

 The term $\nabla_x f\cdot \nabla_v f$ makes impossible to bound from below $\Gamma_2$ by $\Gamma$ alone.
 As a consequence the Bakry-\'Emery curvature of $L$ is $-\infty$.
-The idea is to introduce a carefully chosen vertical gradient and to compute the corresponding curvature of $L$ in this vertical direction.
-For $i=1,\cdots,n$, we denote We define then
+The idea is now to introduce a carefully chosen vertical gradient and to compute the corresponding curvature of $L$ in this vertical direction.
+For $i=1,\cdots,n$, we denote and